sachink160/Ai_chatbot/README.md

   - List uploaded and processed files per user
   - Download processed files securely (only the owner can access)
   - Optimized with background thread processing for fast, non-blocking uploads

+- **Logging & Monitoring:**
+  - Centralized JSON logging for app, errors, and access
+  - Middleware for request/response timing and global error handling
+  - Endpoints to fetch logs, errors, access logs, and summary analytics

 ---